 MArch, University of Illinois at Chicago; BArch, University of Belgrade, Serbia

 He has taught at the University of Illinois at Chicago, where he served as Interim Director of Undergraduate Studies, and Iowa State University, where he served as Director of the Core Design Program.
 He graduated summa cum laude from the University of Belgrade, Serbia, and completed his diploma thesis at the Moscow Architectural Institute.
-At the University of Illinois at Chicago, he received the UIC/Skidmore, Owings, and Merrill Scholarship for graduate studies.
+At the University of Illinois at Chicago, he received the UIC/Skidmore, Owings, and Merrill Scholarship.